 Angel Care Bath Seat

 Before we bought this bath seat, bath time was a two man job.
 I was able to bath Theo independently with this bath seat as it gave me two free hands rather than having to hold his head out of the water.
 It’s absolutely ideal and won’t break the bank.
-It comes in blue, pink and gender neutral grey.
+When they can sit independently, you can also progress to the sitting version.
+They come in blue, pink and gender neutral grey.

 Childs Farm Bath Products